 Carl Thompson was Britain's fattest man.
-Earlier this year, the 910-pound 33-year-old died in his home.
+Earlier this year, the 412-kilogram 33-year-old died in his home.
 It took emergency services several hours to remove his corpse from his flat in Dover, Kent.
-How did Thompson get to this point?
+How did Carl get to this point?
 The simple answer is that he ate a lot.
-Why do people like Thompson eat a lot?
-There's no clear-cut explanation, but many psychologists would argue Thompson suffered from a mental illness that compelled him to eat.
+Why do people like Carl eat a lot?
+There's no clear cut explanation, but many psychologists would argue Carl suffered from a mental illness that compelled him to eat.

-But what's the best to treat those who are clinically obese when many people's obesity is arguably due to their mental health, meaning "dieting" just won't cut it?
+But how best to treat those who are clinically obese, when many people's obesity is arguably down to their mental health, meaning "dieting" just won't cut it?

-Dr. Cary Savage, director of the Center for Health Behavior Neuroscience at the University of Kansas, has worked for many years to uncover brain differences in obese and healthy weight people.
-"Words like willpower imply a certain dichotomy that either you have it or you don't," he tells me.
+Dr Cary Savage, director of the Centre for Health Behaviour Neuroscience at the University of Kansas, has worked for many years to uncover brain differences in obese and healthy weight people.
+"Words like 'willpower' imply a certain dichotomy that either you have it or you don't," he tells me.
 "In reality, it's more complicated."

-One thing it demonstrates, however, as Savage emphasizes to me, is that "none of us have perfect control over our behavior."
+One thing it demonstrates, however, as Dr Savage emphasises to me, is that "none of us have perfect control over our behaviour".

-Daniel Pérez is a 20-year-old from Barquisimeto, Venezuela, who, last year, reached his heaviest weight of 379 pounds.
-He currently weighs just over 230 pounds.
-Thin as a child, Pérez believes his poor eating habits were a result of psychological triggers.
-After his brother passed away of heart disease when Pérez was just seven, he was heartbroken, devastated at seeing his mother cry for months on end.
+Daniel Pérez is a 20-year-old from Barquisimeto, Venezuela who, last year, reached his heaviest weight of 169.5 kilogram.
+He currently weighs just over 104 kilograms.
+Thin as a child, Daniel believes his poor eating habits were a result of psychological triggers.
+After his brother passed away of heart disease when Daniel was just seven, he was heartbroken, devastated at seeing his mother cry for months on end.

 "Eating became an addiction to me," he says, "and the most addictive foods were carbs.
 Pastas specifically.
 I would eat pastas three times a day, at least five days a week.
 It became so bad that my parents had to throw away leftovers when everyone was done eating."

-Pérez's brother's disease made him extremely thin, and Pérez recalls being shocked at being able to see his bones.
+Daniel's brother's disease made him extremely thin, and Daniel recalls being shocked at being able to see his bones.
 "I think all of this really had an impact on me," he says.
 "Being a small kid and not wanting to go like him definitely helped me to binge eat."

-Dr. Jen Nash is a member of the British Psychological Society and founder of Eating Blueprint, the world's first exclusively psychological weight-loss solution.
-Nash notes that there is an established body of evidence that, for many people, psychological issues are at the root of their overeating.
-"For some, this fundamental issue may indeed be grief—as with Thompson and Pérez—but there are a multitude of other factors, including trauma and abuse, particularly in early life," she says.
+Dr Jen Nash is a member of the British Psychological Society and founder of Eating Blueprint, the world's first exclusively psychological weight-loss solution.
+Dr Nash notes that there is an established body of evidence that, for many people, psychological issues are at the root of their overeating.
+"For some, this fundamental issue may indeed be grief – as with Carl and Daniel – but there are a multitude of other factors, including trauma and abuse, particularly in early life," she says.

-"Overeating" isn't classified as a psychiatric disorder in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), the American Psychology Association's official catalogue of mental disorders, which is also used in the UK.
-"Binge eating," however, is.
+"Overeating" isn't classified as a psychiatric disorder in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) – the American Psychology Association's official catalogue of mental disorders, which is also used in the UK.
+"Binge eating", however, is.
 "Overeating is a challenge for many Americans," it reads, but "recurrent binge eating is much less common, far more severe and is associated with significant physical and psychological problems."

 And what about food addiction?
-"Obesity is a complex issue, and food addiction is a relatively new and controversial term," says Nash.
-"Although food addiction does have a number of similarities to other addictive behaviors, we do not yet have enough data to fully and confidently conceptualize it in this way."
+"Obesity is a complex issue, and food addiction is a relatively new and controversial term," says Dr Nash.
+"Although food addiction does have a number of similarities to other addictive behaviours, we do not yet have enough data to fully and confidently conceptualise it in this way."

-"I've actually spoken with a therapist," says Brian, a 27-year-old from Buffalo, New York, who weighs 400 pounds.
-"I asked if there was help out there for obese people, the same way that alcoholics can get help at a rehab center.
-I was told that unless I go on 'one of those TLC [competitive weight loss TV] shows,' there was not.
+"I've actually spoken with a therapist," says Brian, a 27-year-old from Buffalo, New York, who weighs 181 kilograms.
+"I asked if there was help out there for obese people, the same way that alcoholics can get help at a rehab centre.
+I was told that unless I go on 'one of those TLC [competitive weight loss TV] shows', there was not.
 Maybe I should start drinking more so I can get some help."

-Of course, some overweight people do not identify with the idea that they are suffering from an addiction—or whatever you want to call it: overeating, compulsive eating disorder.
+Of course, some overweight people do not identify with the idea that they are suffering from an addiction – or whatever you want to call it; overeating, compulsive eating disorder.
 Steven Sherman is a 29-year-old from New Ulm, Minnesota.
-He currently weighs 266 pounds, but at his heaviest was 399 pounds.
-He feels that, often, people use psychology and biology to excuse their own behavior.
+He currently weighs 120 kilograms, but at his heaviest was 180 kilograms.
+He feels that, often, people use psychology and biology to excuse their own behaviour.
 "I would definitely consider my weight my own responsibility," he says.

 The main issue with food addiction and overeating not being classified in the DSM-5, and being widely considered as biological issues, is that there is not much psychological support out there.
-Cameron wants British people who are obese to seek treatment, but, as Nash puts it: "The challenge we have in the NHS [National Health Service] is that obesity is dealt with in medical settings and in a medical paradigm, and so medical causes and solutions are the primary approach.
-This is slowly changing—NHS Weight Management Tier 3 services now should have a clinical psychologist in their multidisciplinary approach to supporting people to lose weight."
+Cameron wants British people who are obese to seek treatment, but, as Dr Nash puts it: "The challenge we have in the NHS is that obesity is dealt with in medical settings and in a medical paradigm, and so medical causes and solutions are the primary approach.
+This is slowly changing – NHS Weight Management Tier 3 services now should have a clinical psychologist in their multi-disciplinary approach to supporting people to lose weight."

-The complex experiences of Thompson, Pérez, Brian, and Sherman demonstrate that there is no clear and proven connection between obesity and mental illness.
-"We know people who are depressed are more likely to be obese, and people that are obese are more likely to be depressed," says Savage.
+The complex human experiences of Carl, Daniel, Brian and Steven demonstrate that there is no clear and proven connection between obesity and mental illness.
+"We know people who are depressed are more likely to be obese, and people that are obese are more likely to be depressed," says Dr Savage.
 "In most cases, what we don't know is which is cause and which is effect."

-Ultimately, we cannot attribute morbid obesity to one factor—be it biology, psychology or addiction.
-In cases like Thompson's, it is likely that all these factors come together.
-"Words like blame imply total fault—there are often more factors involved," says Savage.
+Ultimately, we cannot attribute morbid obesity to one factor – be it biology, psychology or addiction.
+In cases like Carl's, it is likely that all these factors come together.
+"Words like 'blame' imply total fault – there are often more factors involved," says Dr Savage.
 "We all have the ability to make choices.
-For some of us, that is more challenging, because of our genetics, our hormones, our learning history, our environment, our parents, and what we were taught—all of these things work together to sabotage control."
+For some of us, that is more challenging, because of our genetics, our hormones, our learning history, our environment, our parents and what we were taught – all of these things work together to sabotage control."

 Many of us, overweight or not, lose control daily.
 Most people are guilty of eating for reasons other than hunger.
 If you examine your own life, you can see that overeating often has psychological triggers, even if there isn't one underlying psychological disorder.
-The real—and perhaps scariest—lesson, then, seems to be that the capacity to become 910 pounds is within us all, somewhere on a deep psychological level.
-The British government's framework for the treatment of obesity—and the overeating that causes it—needs to reflect that.
+The real – and perhaps scariest – lesson, then, seems to be that the capacity to become 412 kilograms is within us all, somewhere on a deep psychological level.
+The British government's framework for the treatment of obesity – and the overeating that causes it – needs to reflect that.